Great ideas to help you turn your ho-hum entrance into an eye-catching statement.

 Create the 'preview' that will be realized when guests enter the interior of your home.

-Just as in front porch decorating, your front door speaks of the decor theme that is found both on the exterior and interior of your home.
+Just as in porch decorating, your entry door speaks of the decor theme that is found both on the exterior and interior of your home.

 Ideally there should be consistency between outside and inside in terms of color and decorating style.

 So let’s take a look at YOUR front door, shall we?